sony/nmos-js/README.md

 [<img alt="JT-NM Tested 03/20 NMOS & TR-1001-1 Controller" src="Documents/images/jt-nm-tested-03-20-controller.png?raw=true" height="135" align="right"/>](https://jt-nm.org/jt-nm_tested/)

-The nmos-js client, like the NMOS Specifications, is intended to be always ready, but continually developing.
+The nmos-js client, like the NMOS Specifications, is intended to be always ready, but steadily developing.
 The nmos-js client works as both an NMOS Registry browser, using the IS-04 Query API, and provides connection management, using the IS-05 Connection API.
 When used with the nmos-cpp-registry, it also provides access to registry log messages.
 It has been successfully tested in many AMWA Networked Media Incubator workshops, and in the [JT-NM Tested](https://jt-nm.org/jt-nm_tested/) programme.